mathLab/PINA/joss/paper.md

     \item the output variables, i.e. the unknowns of the problem;
     \item the conditions that the neural network has to satisfy, i.e. the differential equations, the boundary and initial conditions.
 \end{itemize}
 We highlight that in PINA we abandoned the classical division between physical loss, boundary loss, and data loss: all these terms are encapsulated within the \verb+Condition+ class, in order to keep the framework as general as possible.
 The users can indeed define all the constraints the unknown field needs to satisfy, avoiding any forced structure in the formulation and allowing them to mix heterogeneous constraints --- e.g. data values, differential boundary conditions.
+Moreover PINA already implements functions to easily compute the diffential operations (gradient, divergence, laplacian) over the output(s) of interest, aiming to make the problem definition an easy task for the users.

 ## Model definition in PINA
 The second fundamental step is the definition of the model of the neural network employed to find the approximated solution to the differential problem in question.
 In PINA, the user has the possibility to use either a custom \verb+torch+ network model and translate it to a PINA model (with the class \verb+Network+), or to exploit one of the built-in models such as \verb+FeedForward+, \verb+MultiFeedForward+ and \verb+DeepONet+, defining their characteristics during instantiation --- i.e. number of layers, number of neurons, activation functions.
 The list of the built-in models will be extended in the next release of the library.

-## PINN definition and results' visualization in PINA
+## PINN training
-In the last step, the above-mentioned problem and model definitions are then used to build a PINN object.
-The PINN training stage is composed of two fundamental steps:
-\begin{itemize}
-	\item the definition of the sampling points where the physical loss will minimized, using the \verb+span+$\_$\verb+pts+ attribute of the defined PINN object;
-	\item the training of the model, where the stopping criteria are user-defined into the \verb+train+ attribute.
-\end{itemize}
-The loss behaviour across the epochs and the results at the end of the training can be then visualized exploiting the
-\verb+Plotter+ class.
+In the last step, the actual training of the model in order to solve the problem at hand is computed.
+In this phase, the residuals of the conditions (expressed in the problem) are minimized in order to provide the target approximation.
+The sampling points where the physical residuals are evaluated can be passed by the user, or automatically sampled from the original domain using one of the available sampling techniques.
+The training is then computed for a certain amount of epochs, or until reaching the user-defined loss threshold.
+Once the model is ready to be inferred, the user can save it onto a binary file for future reusing, by inheriting the PyTorch functionality.
+The user can also evaluate the (trained) model for any new input, or just use it together with the \verb+Plotter+ in order to render the predicted output variables.

 # Acknowledgements